Black holes, fast scrambling and the breakdown of the equivalence principle

 where $|\psi_\sigma^\perp \rangle$ is some quantum state orthogonal to $|\psi_\sigma \rangle$.
 Taking the partial trace of this pure-state representation yields

 Applying this result to Eq.~(\ref{Fide1}), we find that typically

-Thus, for example, for a stellar-mass black hole this reduced state of the local neighborhood that our particle interacts with will be in a quantum state exceedingly close to a completely mixed state --- a state with infinite temperature --- provided only that $n\ll \sqrt{N}$. (see Appendix D for an analysis for how one can estimate the temperature more precisely if we knew the Hamiltonian describing the black hole system.)
+Thus, for example, for a stellar-mass black hole this reduced state of the local neighborhood that our particle interacts with, will be in a quantum state exceedingly close to a completely mixed state --- a state with infinite temperature --- provided only that $n\ll \sqrt{N}$. (see Appendix D for an analysis for how one can estimate the temperature more precisely if we knew the Hamiltonian describing the black hole system.)

 Now we consider the above black hole that has radiated a non-negligible amount of itself away.
 If we assume the dimension of the radiation is $R$, then the dimension of the remaining black hole will be $N_B=N/R$.
 The quantum state of the remaining black hole may be represented by $\text{tr}_R (\rho_U)$.
-For this scenario, the fidelity relations in Eqs.~(\ref{fidelity1}) and (\ref{fidelity}) equal (see Appendix E)
+For this scenario, the fidelity relations in Eq.~(\ref{fidelity}) equals (see Appendix E)

 Note that Eq.~(\ref{fidelity4}) is identical to Eq.~(\ref{Fide1}).
 So again the quantum state of any local neighborhood encountered by an infalling object typically has the form

 where $0 \leq \epsilon \le \frac{n}{\sqrt{N}}\ll 1$.
 Therefore, infalling objects will observe a very high temperature (see Appendix D for how to estimate the temperature).
 We emphasize that this result does not require the black hole to radiate half of itself away, which means that this phenomenon may occur much earlier than the Page time.